-Our first result deals with convex geodesic bicombings.
-From now on, we abbreviate $\mathsf{D}(X):=X\times X\times [0,1]$.
-A geodesic bicombing $\sigma\colon \mathsf{D}(X)\to X$ is \textit{convex} if the map $t\mapsto d(\sigma_{pq}(t), \sigma_{p'q'}(t))$ is convex on $[0,1]$ for all points $p,q,p',q'$ in $X$.
-Note that if the underlying metric space is not uniquely geodesic, then a conical geodesic bicombing is not necessarily convex.
-Examples of conical geodesic bicombings that are not convex are ubiquitous; for instance, non-convex conical geodesic bicombings may be obtained via 1-Lipschitz retractions of linear geodesics, see \cite[Example 2.2]{lang1} or Lemma \ref{Lem:non-reversible}.
-In \cite{lang1}, it is shown that metric spaces of finite combinatorial dimension in the sense of Dress, cf. \cite{dress}, possess at most one convex geodesic bicombing.
-If it exists, this unique convex geodesic bicombing, say $\sigma\colon \mathsf{D}(X)\to X$, has the property that it is \textit{consistent}, that is, we have for all points $p,q$ in $X$ that $\textrm{im}(\sigma_{p'q'})\subset \textrm{im}(\sigma_{pq})$ whenever $p'=\sigma_{pq}(s)$ and $q'=\sigma_{pq}(t)$ with $0 \leq s \leq t \leq 1$.
-Clearly, every consistent conical geodesic bicombing is convex.
-In Section \ref{Sec:convex_non-consistent}, we show that the converse does not hold by proving the subsequent theorem.
+In \cite{lang1}, it is shown that metric spaces of finite combinatorial dimension in the sense of Dress \cite{dress} possess at most one convex bicombing.
+If it exists, this unique convex bicombing, say $\sigma\colon D(X)\to X$, is \textit{consistent}, that is, for all $p$, $q$ in \(X\) we have that $\sigma_{p'q'}([0,1])\subset \sigma_{pq}([0,1])$ whenever $p'=\sigma_{pq}(s)$ and $q'=\sigma_{pq}(t)$ with $s \leq t$.
+Clearly, every consistent conical bicombing is convex.
+In Section \ref{Sec:convex_non-consistent}, we show that the converse does not hold by proving the following theorem.

-\begin{theorem} There is a compact metric space that admits a convex geodesic bicombing which is not consistent. \end{theorem}
+\begin{theorem} There is a compact metric space that admits a convex bicombing which is not consistent. \end{theorem}

-Although there is a non-consistent convex geodesic bicombing on the space considered in Section \ref{Sec:convex_non-consistent}, this space also admits a consistent convex geodesic bicombing.
+Although there is a non-consistent convex bicombing on the space considered in Section \ref{Sec:convex_non-consistent}, this space also admits a consistent convex bicombing.
 We suspect that this is a general phenomenon.

-\begin{question} Let $(X,d)$ be a proper metric space with a convex geodesic bicombing.
-Does $X$ also admit a consistent convex geodesic bicombing? \end{question}
+\begin{question} Let $X$ be a proper metric space with a convex bicombing.
+Does $X$ also admit a consistent convex bicombing? \end{question}

-The seemingly more general question if every proper metric space with a conical geodesic bicombing admits a consistent conical geodesic bicombing is in fact equivalent to Question \ref{Question:properConsistent}, as every proper metric space with a conical geodesic bicombing also admits a convex geodesic bicombing, cf. \cite[Theorem 1.1]{lang1}.
+Recall that a metric space is called proper if every of its closed bounded subsets is compact.

-A geodesic bicombing $\sigma\colon \mathsf{D}(X)\to X$ is called \textit{reversible} if $\sigma_{pq}(t)=\sigma_{qp}(1-t)$ for all points $p,q$ in $X$ and all $t\in [0,1]$.
-It is possible to modify our non-consistent convex geodesic bicombing from Theorem \ref{Thm:convex_non-consistent} in order to obtain an example of a non-reversible convex geodesic bicombing, see Proposition \ref{Prop:convex'}.
+We now turn our attention to the natural notion of a reversible bicombing.
+A bicombing $\sigma$ is called \textit{reversible} if $\sigma_{pq}(t)=\sigma_{qp}(1-t)$ for all $p$, $q\in X$ and all $t\in [0,1]$.
+Notice that for reversible bicombings to establish the conical inequality \eqref{Eq:conical}, it suffices to show that